ente76/guillotine/README.md

 ### menu

-The menu is an array of items, each being on of the following types.
+The menu is an array of items, each being one of the following types.

 #### 1. command